eliecerUribe/react-focused-test/README.md

     if (person?.address?.postcode) {}
 ```

-* Explain an interesting way in which you have used this javascript feature.
 * Is there any difference between regular function syntax and the shorter arrow function syntax?
 (Write the answer in your own words)
 * What is the difference between ‘myFunctionCall(++foo)’   and  ‘myFunctionCall(foo++)’
 * In your own words, explain what a javascript ‘class’ is and how it differs from a function.